mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 }
 ```

-So I'm looking for anyone who has, in the *"scores"* array, a field that is called *"type,"* and the value for the type is *"extra credit"*.
-There is no projection in this query.
-This student really needed extra credit, so it's a good thing that they got it for this class.
+This student really needed *extra credit*, so it's a good thing that they got it for this class.
 Since *elemMatch* is being used in the query part, the result is the full document that matches the condition for at least one of the elements in the array, and that is to contain the field, *"type,"* with the value, *"extra credit"*.

 In this lesson, we learned that we can use projection to specify the fields that we want to see in documents when the cursor returns what matches the query condition.
 You can use ones and *zeros* to specify whether a field should or shouldn't be included, but you can not mix and match, including and excluding fields, with the exception of explicitly excluding the *_id* field, which is present by default.